openedx-unsupported/devstack/docs/troubleshoot_general_tips.rst

 Past problems (fixed)
 =====================

-If you see any of the following issues, you'll need to update your repos and pull the latest images.
+If you see any of the following issues, you'll need to `update your repos and pull the latest images`_.

 Permission denied for copying studio-frontend JS & CSS during provisioning
 --------------------------------------------------------------------------